 The 3,343-meter-high Dolomites are a mountain of Alps in northern Italy.
-It is the origin of via Ferrata and a paradise of hiking and cycling.
+It originates via Ferrata and is a paradise for hiking and cycling.
 Its countryside covers an area of 15,942 km2.
 The group is 150 km long and 191 km wide.
 It is considered by many to be the most beautiful part of the mountain chain in Europe.

 It was named after the French geologist (chemist and mineral researcher) Déodat Gratet de Dolomieu, who conducted limestone research in the region.
 He discovered that the rocks contain magnesium (calcium-magnesium carbonate - CaMg(C03)2).
-That is why not only the mountain but also its rock, dolomite, was named after him.
+That is why the mountain and its rock, dolomite, were named after him.

 Did you know?
 The mountain range has been part of the UNESCO World Heritage since 2009.